Our service for working carers

 The physical and mental health of unpaid carers can suffer as a result of caring and, when combined with paid work commitments, can make unpaid carers more susceptible to poor performance and/or increased absence from work.
 The number of sandwich carers – those who take care of young children at the same time as elderly relatives – is on the increase, and this type of care commitment is frequently witnessed in employment settings.

-SOHAS can give specialist and confidential advice, guidance and support to unpaid carers and their employers in Sheffield to help promote successful and productive working relationships.
+Sheffield Occupational Health Advisory Service (SOHAS) can give specialist, confidential advice and support to unpaid carers and their employers in Sheffield to help promote successful and productive working relationships.
 They can advise on a range of topics from employment rights and flexible working, to more detailed guidance on the Equality Act 2010 and ‘reasonable adjustments’.

 Advisers at SOHAS regularly advocate on behalf of unpaid carers to address issues such as a lack of understanding or awareness as well as to signpost useful resources for both carer and employer.
 In a recent case, a carer was supporting his partner who was in remission from cancer, along with her elderly parents and his own health condition.
 SOHAS spoke directly to the employer to arrange home working and a gradual phased return to work which reduced pressure on the carer.
 This allowed him to return to work much sooner without exhausting his annual leave allowance.